1,000+ Opportunities

 The Foundation does not provide funding for legal fees or medication.

-Based on current listing details, eligibility includes: Individuals with disabilities in Johnson County, Missouri; supportive documents may be required.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individuals with disabilities in Johnson County, Missouri; supportive documents may be required.
+Confirm the full requirements in the official notice before applying.